emlez/emlez.dev/content/pages/index.md

     grid_items:
       - title: HTML & CSS
         content: >
-          I've been following the Web Development School learning path at Platzi, and from its past a hundred courses (I've taken almost 80) I have been able to learn the fundamentals of HTML & CSS.
+          I've followed the Web Development School learning path at Platzi and from its over a hundred courses (I've taken almost 80 of them!)
+I have been able to learn the fundamentals and some secrets and peculiarities of HTML5 & CSS3.

+          From CSS Flexbox, Grid and Specificity to Semantic HTML and its accessibility and SEO-positioning features.

+          Everyone's path is different, I'm just really glad I started from the beginning.
         actions:
           - label: Certifications
             url: 'https://platzi.com/p/emlez/'